Physiotherapy & Pilates

 New Patient Information

-For your initial assessment, plan to arrive 10-15 minutes prior to your appointment to fill out some paperwork.
+All initial paperwork and covid-19 screening questionnaires must be filled out by patients prior to their appointment.
+This can all be done from your online profile on the booking site.
 Please try to be on time for your assessment and appointments so that adequate time can be spent on your injury, resulting in more effective treatment sessions.

 24 hours' notice is required if you need to cancel or reschedule an appointment.
 This allows sufficient time to contact other patients who may need a treatment at that specific time.
 If less than 24 hours' notice is provided or if a patient doesn't show up to an appointment, the patient will still be responsible to pay the full treatment fee for the time reserved.

 A doctor's referral is not required to assess your injury and need for physiotherapy treatment.
 If your rehabilitation sessions will be covered by extended health benefits, a doctor's referral may be required by your insurance company to reimburse you for your treatments.
 Each patient's insurance and benefit plan will vary with the amount of coverage for physiotherapy and if a doctor's note is required.
 Please refer to your individual insurance coverage plan for more details.